DevlessTeam/dv-android-sdk-1.0/README.md

 ## SETUP
 #### Step One
-Add the JitPack repository to your build file if it does not already exist Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file if it does not already exist Add it in your root build.gradle (Project: project_name) at the end of repositories:
 ```Java
   allprojects {
     repositories {